venam/blog/_posts/2016-03-22-cyber-punk.markdown

 2015 was a year with phenomenal hacks and password leaks.
 Let's list some of those:

-- We continue to have our minds blown by new data brought by whistle-blowers like [Richard Snowden](https://en.wikipedia.org/wiki/Snowden_leaks).
+- We continue to have our minds blown by new data brought by whistle-blowers like [Edward Snowden](https://en.wikipedia.org/wiki/Snowden_leaks).
 Since 2013 the astonishing content reveals and confirms assumptions we had about worldwide surveillance.